Ask for Kenneth

 • Miner with a canary in a cage.
 Photographer unknown.

-• David Mitchell & Robert Webb with a mine canary in a cage.
+• David Mitchell and Robert Webb with a mine canary in a cage.
 That Mitchell and Webb Look, second series, BBC 2008.
 YouTube

 • In search of urban mine canaries in Stockholm.
 The Ballongen block adjacent to Skarpnäck Park in the suburban town Skarpnäck—view with an unhappy, droopy light post.
 The Oxholmen block at Ekholmsvägen in the suburban town Skärholmen—view showing a typical building with outdoor corridors.
 Second-hand bookstore Aspingtons Antikvariat in the Röda Rosen block at Värtavägen in the Gärdet district of Stockholm—view with store sign.
 Upholsterer Lars Blomkvists Tapetserarverkstad in the Lägret block at Riddargatan in the Östermalm district of Stockholm—view with store sign.
 Photos by Mikael Askergren, 2018.
 Maps showing block and property lines from the City of Stockholm’s webpage: Stockholms stad